jun-e/jun-etan.com/src/posts/2020-04-11-Day-25-domesticity-in-this-universe.md

 In a parallel universe I am now somewhere in Europe, a week early for the Internet Freedom Festival in Valencia, probably toasting with Eva who's flown from Brussels because it's a long weekend.
 It is probably Rome that we're in, because I wanted to see Bernini's sculptures.
 We are stuffing our faces with pizza and pasta.

-In this parallel universe my landscape painting would still be at the rudimentary stage it was a year ago, I would not have had a delicious dinner with tempeh that I made myself, and I wouldn't be thinking of puff pastry or food security.
+In that universe my landscape painting would still be at the rudimentary stage it was a year ago, I would not have had a delicious dinner with tempeh that I made myself, and I wouldn't be thinking of puff pastry or food security.
 My garden and my house would still be in a mess.
 I would have been in at least three countries within a month.
 My mental health would still be in a gentle but steady downward trend.

 I think I'm happy in this universe.